Fingerprints to Tell Life Purpose

-Whorls have a centre which appears like a full circle, a coiled spiral or an ‘S’ pattern.
-The whorl always has two triradii, usually one either side of it.
+Whorls have a centre that appears like a full circle, a coiled spiral or an ‘S’ pattern.
+The whorl always has two triradii, usually one on either side of it.
 Having many whorls exhibits someone who can be focused, determined and responsible, preferring to be in charge.
 They have a desire to help others; they are individual, independent and highly motivated folk.
-However, because the whorl is closed in a circle, it represents a less open and adaptable mindset and, so they tend to be secretive as well as keeping their feelings to themselves.
+However, because the whorl is closed in a circle, it represents a less open and adaptable mindset, so they tend to be secretive as well as keep their feelings to themselves.
 They may also come across as selfish because of their need for space.

 The arch fingerprint meaning

-The arch print does not have a triradii, and the ridges form the shape of a mountain or hill but not as sharp as the tented arch (no tentpole appearance).
-The arch is a simple pattern which reflects the owner as being humble, grounded and unassuming.
+The arch print does not have a triradii, and the ridges form the shape of a mountain or hill but are not as sharp as the tented arch (no tentpole appearance).
+It is a simple pattern that reflects the owner as being humble, grounded and unassuming.
 If the prints are predominantly arches, it suggests a lack of confidence, or caution and a pessimistic view of life.
 If something gives them enthusiasm, such as a person or project, they can go to extremes with their obsession.

 They may not be very trusting of others, but they can be reliable and trustworthy themselves.
 They are usually quite old fashioned with a need for security and peace in their life.

 If a person with many arches happens to be materialistic, they find themselves having to work hard for everything they need and want.
-Rarely the intellectual type, however, they often do appreciate the more beautiful things in life.
+However, they are rarely the intellectual type, they often do appreciate the more beautiful things in life.
 Their skills are physical ones involving the use of the hands.

 Tented arch fingerprint meaning